quisquous/cactbot/docs/LogGuide.md

 This line contains extra data for ActorCast/StartsUsing network data.

 This line is always output for a given StartsUsing cast.

-If the ability does not target the ground then `x`/`y`/`z`/`heading` will be the source actor's position data.
-If the ability does target the ground, then `x`/`y`/`z`/`heading` be the position data for the target location.
+If the ability is non-targeted or actor-targeted, then `x`/`y`/`z`/`heading` will be the source actor's position data.

+If the ability targets the ground, then `x`/`y`/`z`/`heading` be the position data for the target location.
+If the ability starts at the caster and targets a direction (such as line/cone AoEs), then the `x/y/z` will be the source actor's position, while `heading` is the direction in which the ability was cast.

 <!-- AUTO-GENERATED-CONTENT:START (logLines:type=StartsUsingExtra&lang=en-US) -->